 General observation: We noted a significant up-tick in activity in March, 2021.
 The number of "lines" added to this report was significantly larger than the previous months.
-December represents another "big" month of imports.
-Please see additional details below in the notes section under "the Index".
+January represents another "big" month of imports.
+The update version of the "Index" which includes import details for all formulated Agrochemical imports in 3808.91, 3808.92 and 3808.93 for December is attached.